WebDevStudios/wd_s/README.md

 ## Contributing and Support

 Your contributions and [support tickets](https://github.com/WebDevStudios/wd_s/issues) are welcome.
-Please see our [guidelines](https://github.com/WebDevStudios/wd_s/blob/master/.github/CONTRIBUTING.md) before submitting a pull request.
+Please see our [guidelines](https://github.com/WebDevStudios/wd_s/blob/main/CONTRIBUTING.md) before submitting a pull request.

+wd_s is free software, and is released under the terms of the GNU General Public License version 2 or any later version.
+See [LICENSE.md](https://github.com/WebDevStudios/wd_s/blob/main/LICENSE.md) for complete license.